Covid-19 coronavirus: What will life look like under alert level 2

-The Government has revealed what life will look like when the country moves to alert level 2.
+The Government has revealed what life will look like when the country moves to alert level 2 - we can leave our bubbles to see our families and friends, and bars, malls, hairdressers and schools will reopen, with precautions.

-After six weeks in an unprecedented state of lockdown, New Zealand could move to the less restrictive alert regime as soon as next week.
+After six weeks in an unprecedented state of lockdown, New Zealand could move to the less restrictive alert regime as soon as Wednesday next week.
+Cabinet will decide on Monday whether the country is ready to move down from level 3.

-Director General of Health Dr Ashley Bloomfield says masks won't be compulsory at level 2 and people should be able to give their friends and family a "quick hug".
+Director General of Health Dr Ashley Bloomfield says people should be able to give their friends and family a "quick hug".

 Today's announcement is designed to give people and businesses clarity around the next step.